 Letterboxing Code of Conduct

-Respect laws, rules, courtesy, property rights and copyrights whenever you conduct letterboxing activities.
-Most of these are common sense and common curtesy, but ultimately, it all comes down to respecting others.
+Respect laws, rules, property rights and copyrights whenever you conduct letterboxing activities.
+Most of these are common sense and common courtesy, but ultimately, it all comes down to respecting others.

 - Do not publish clues or stamp images that are not your own unless you have the owner's permission.

 - Do not provide solutions to clues.
 The creator of a letterbox often puts enormous amounts of time into developing a challenging or unique clue, and giving away the solution to those who haven't "earned" the right to find the letterbox is considered very rude and disrespectful.

 - After finding a letterbox, rehide it as well or better than when you originally found it.

 - Do not plant letterboxes near other people's existing letterboxes without permission.
 Also, do not use someone else's letterbox as a starting point in your clue for your own box without permission.
 This is called poaching and while we may not always know if you're breaking the other rules, we always learn when you break this one.
 Not only might the original letterbox planter not appreciate your efforts, but the added traffic with people getting your letterbox might cause unacceptable environmental damage or risk exposing the location of the original letterbox.

 - Do not plant letterboxes in stone walls.
 Irresponsible letterboxers do exist, and they will tear apart that stone wall that's withstood hundreds of years of time to find your box.
 Don't give them a reason to—find somewhere else to plant your letterboxes.